 The 90D upgrade starts looking especially good against the 70D.

-The Canon EOS 7D Mark II, akin to a baby EOS-1D X, has been a very popular model and Canon U.S.A. has confirmed that the 90D is not it's replacement.
-However, with multiple XXD models released since, the 7D II is beginning to struggle to compete with it's lower-end sibling.
+The Canon EOS 7D Mark II, akin to a baby EOS-1D X, has been a very popular model and Canon U.S.A. has confirmed that the 90D is not its replacement.
+However, with multiple XXD models released since, the 7D II is beginning to struggle to compete with its lower-end sibling.
 For full details, check out the Canon EOS 90D vs. Canon EOS 7D Mark II Comparison.
+Notable 7D II advantages are more AF points (65 vs. 45), multiple card slots, a stronger build, and better weather sealing.

-It was a long day that started with a very significant flight delay that turned into a $385 (definitely a personal record — fortunately, paid for by the airline), 120-mile cab ride to another airport.
+It was a long day that started with a very significant flight delay that turned into a $385, 120-mile cab ride to another airport (definitely a personal record that was fortunately paid for by the airline).
 Late that day in the hotel, I was handed a Canon EOS 90D along with an EOS M6 Mark II.
 I went back to the room and immediately set up the two cameras.
 The process was straightforward as always with EOS models, but it was nearly midnight when this task was wrapped up and I went straight to bed.
-Early in the morning, it was off to the races — literally — and Ryan "Litteral" happened to be one of the Formula Drift drivers performing for us.
+Early in the morning, it was off to the races — literally — and Ryan "Litteral" was one of the Formula Drift drivers performing for us.

-A Lamborghini Huracan AND a Kelly Moss Porsche 911 in the same garage?
+A Lamborghini Huracan (pronounced "Hu rockin" and that is fun to say) AND a Kelly Moss Porsche 911 in the same garage?
 Those two cars are worth about as much as all of the camera lenses below the Conowingo Dam on a fall weekend.
 Yes, this is a dream garage and yes, there was drooling.
 Unfortunately, I was not able to talk anyone into giving me the keys.

 The 11th model in the line, the 90D has a lineage that dates back to the 3.25 mp D30 (yes, the "D" started on the left – and the 30D came years later).
 Over these many years, Canon has continuously refined their design and added in a huge array of technological advancements.
-The result is a feature-packed, great-performing camera with a wide range of usefulness and a reasonable price tag.
+With all of the history behind this camera, it would have been hard for Canon to go astray in this update.
+And they didn't.
+The changes are significant and very noticeable, but the overall camera continues to function and handle similar or better than its many successful predecessors.
+This a feature-packed, great-performing camera with a wide range of usefulness and a reasonable price tag.

 Whether you are a first-time DSLR buyer, you are interested in upgrading to a more feature-filled and capable camera, or if you are adding an additional camera to your kit, the Canon EOS 90D is very worthy of consideration.